codefresh-io/cap-docs.codefresh.io/_docs/runtime/shared-configuration.md

       - allowEmpty=true
 ```

-#### Adding resources
+### Adding resources
 When creating a new resource such as a new integration for example, you must define the runtimes and clusters to which to apply that resource.
-The app-proxy saves the resource in the correct location, and updates the relevant Argo CD Applications to include it.
+The app-proxy saves the resource in the correct location and updates the relevant Argo CD Applications to include it.

-#### Application manifest for Shared Configuration repo

-Every runtime has a Git-Source Application that targets the shared configuration repo in `runtimes/<runtime-name>`.
-The Git Source application in turn creates a separate `isc-<cluster>` application for every cluster managed by the runtime.
-These applications selectively sync specific sub-directories of the resources directory to the target cluster.

 ### Upgrading older runtimes

-For older runtime versions without the shared configuration repository, you must upgrade the runtimes.
-There are two options:
+Older runtime versions that do not have the shared configuration repository must be upgraded to the current version.
+You have two options to define the shared configuration repository during upgrade:
-* Upgrade the runtime, and let the app-proxy create the shared configuration repo automatically.
+* Upgrade the runtime, and let the app-proxy create the shared configuration repo automatically
 * Manually define the shared configuration repository, by adding the `--shared-config-repo` flag in the runtime upgrade command.

+>If the shared runtime configuration repo is not created, it is created in the installation repo's `shared-config` root folder.

-If the runtime being upgraded has managed clusters, once the shared configuration repo is created for the account, either automatically or manually on upgrade, all clusters are migrated to the same repo when app-proxy is initialized.
-An argoproj application manifest is committed to the  repo for each cluster managed by the runtime.
+If the runtime being upgraded has managed clusters, once the shared configuration repo is created for the account either automatically or manually on upgrade, all clusters are migrated to the same repo when app-proxy is initialized.
+An Argoproj application manifest is committed to the repo for each cluster managed by the runtime.